hrideshkohli/Restaurant-Recommendation-System-with-review-based-sentiment-analysis/README.md

 Do the entire locality loves vegetarian food.
 If yes then is that locality populated by a particular sect of people for eg. Jain, Marwaris, Gujaratis who are mostly vegetarian.
 These kind of analysis can be done using the data, by studying the factors such as • Location of the restaurant • Approx Price of food Theme based restaurant or not
 Which locality of that city serves that cuisines with maximum number of restaurants • The needs of people who are striving to get the best cuisine of the neighborhood • Is a particular neighborhood famous for its own kind of food.

-# Project highlights:

-- Perform extensive EDA on the data and understand the relationships
-- Use folium to display the heatmap on the map for better visualization
-- Perform Cosine similarity amongst the restaurants to find similar restaurants and group them together
-- Create a recommendation system where various similar restaurants will be recommended to the user on providing any restaurant of his choice.
-- Perform sentiment analysis on the reviews

 ### Columns description

 **url** contains the url of the restaurant in the zomato website